Contrast-Security-OSS/docs/content/installation/service/ServiceInstall.md

 ## Remove the Service

-If you need to uninstall the Java agent, use the appropriate command for each package.
+If you need to uninstall the Contrast Service, use the appropriate command for each package.

 * To remove the `contrast-service` package, run `apt-get remove contrast-service` or `yum remove contrast-service`.